|A film poster with Calla Lilies in the Cinema Rif|

 In the 14th Century, the Tangerine Ibn Battuota traveled further than any other human on Earth until the advent of the steam engine 4 1/2 Centuries later.
 He covered some 75,000 miles in 30 years exploring vast parts of Africa, Europe, and Asia as far as Beijing.
 He dictated the tale in the epic manuscript 'The Rilha'.
 The short title literally means 'The Journey'.
 A translated quote from the story reads as this: "I set out alone, finding no

 |Fountain of the Garden of the Hesperides in the Villa de Este in Tivoli, Italy|

 This garden is devoted to the God Hercules

 companion to cheer the way with friendly intercourse, and no party of travelers with whom to associate myself.
 Swayed by an overmastering impulse within me, and a long-cherished desire to visit those glorious sanctuaries, I resolved to quit all my friends and tear myself away from my home."
 I am overcome by the same wanderlust and head out for 3 or 4 months every winter with the help of jet fuel.
 Ibn Battuta's tomb is in the Kasbah of Tangier.
-It is a strange tribute that the world's largest theme shopping mall in Dubai, the one with the snow skiing, is named after him.
-The more widely renowned Venetian Marco Polo came in a distant second in his travels to and from China.
+It is a strange tribute that the world's largest theme shopping mall in Dubai, the one with the ski slopes, is named after him.
+The more widely renowned Venetian explorer Marco Polo came in a distant second in his travels to and from China.

 |Pebble Mosaic Courtyard in the American Legation|